ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 The multiple-signing domain feature (in current state dual signing domain) allows the use of two root keys namely S-ROTPK and NS-ROTPK (see `[8]`_):

--  SPMC(BL32), SPMC manifest, SPs may be signed by the SiP using the S-ROTPK.
+-  SPMC (BL32) and SPMC manifest are signed by the SiP using the S-ROTPK.
 -  BL33 may be signed by the OEM using NS-ROTPK.
+-  An SP may be signed either by SiP (using S-ROTPK) or by OEM (using NS-ROTPK).

 Longer term multiple signing domain will allow additional signing keys, e.g. if SPs originate from different parties.